 [Freystädtlers] "unbestimmter Urlaub" von Salzburg muß schon 1782 begonnen, und sein Aufenthalt in München vier Jahre gedauert haben.
 Das Gespräch zwischen Freystädtler und Mozart anläßlich der Salzburger Aufführung der c-moll-Messe 1783, das sich Hamann ausmalt, hat ebensowenig stattgefunden wie Freystädtlers Mitwirkung als Organist bei der Aufführung dieser Messe.

-Freystädtler's "undetermined vacation" from Salzburg must already have begun in 1782 and his stay in Munich must have lasted four years.
-The conversation between Freystädtler and Mozart on the occasion of the performance of the c minor mass in 1783 in Salzburg that Hamann imagines never took place and neither did Freystädtler take part as organist in the performance of this mass.
+Freystädtler's "unspecified vacation" from Salzburg must already have begun in 1782 and his stay in Munich must have lasted four years.
+The conversation between Freystädtler and Mozart, on the occasion of the performance of the c minor mass in 1783 in Salzburg that Hamann imagines, never took place and neither did Freystädtler take part as organist in the performance of this mass.

 In a review of Günther G. Bauer's book Mozart.
-Geld, Ruhm und Ehre, that I published on the Web in 2012, I addressed the fact that Bauer could only estimate the annual income of Mozart's fellow Freemason and one-time creditor Franz Hofdemel, because his prominent collaborators were presumably unwilling to advance into this area of archival research.
+Geld, Ruhm und Ehre, which I published on the Web in 2012, I addressed the fact that Bauer could only estimate the annual income of Mozart's fellow Freemason and one-time creditor Franz Hofdemel, because Bauer's prominent collaborators were prsumably unwilling to push forward into this area of archival research.
 Hofdemel has acquired a certain notoriety, because in 1789 he lent Mozart money and his wife allegedly took piano lessons from Mozart.
 On 6 December 1791, in a fit of insanity, Hofdemel attacked his pregnant wife with a razor blade and then committed suicide, an incident which lead to all kinds of completely unfounded speculations concerning a possible love affair between Mozart and Hofdemel's wife.
 In my review of Bauer's book I wrote: "Das Einkommen Franz Hofdemels als Kanzlist der Obersten Justizstelle, das Bauer nur schätzen kann, ist natürlich Hofdemels Sperrs-Relation (WStLA, Mag.
 ZG, A2, 3730/1791) zu entnehmen, doch Bauers »wissenschaftliche Mitarbeiter« wollten offensichtlich in diese archivalischen Gründe nicht vordringen."
 Eva Gesine Baur jumped at the shelfmark of Hofdemel's probate records that I had published (quite superfluously) in my review, because she obviously hoped to shed some light on the question whether Hofdemel's wife had really been Mozart's piano pupil.
 Baur decided to do archival research.
-She ordered scans of Hofdemel's Sperrs-Relation from the Municipal and Provincial Archives of Vienna and used the document for her book as the three triumphal appearances of its shelfmark in her footnotes show.
-What was meant to greatly impress her readers, however, led to an amusingly embarrassing episode which could serve as a valuable lesson for future amateur researchers.
+She ordered scans of Hofdemel's Sperrs-Relation from the Municipal and Provincial Archives of Vienna and used the document for her book which is proved by her proudly referring three times to its shelfmark in her footnotes.
+What was designed greatly to impress her readers, however, led to an amusingly embarrassing episode which could serve as a valuable lesson for future amateur researchers.